ThisIsDelicious/TeacherToolkit-releases/README.md

 # TeacherToolkit

-Fully offline toolkit for teachers, designed for old hardware and slow internet conntections.
+Fully offline toolkit for teachers, designed for old hardware and slow internet connections.

 **To do:**